Fresh Salsa Verde gets its great flavor from charred green peppers, tomatillos, and onions.

-Salsas are one of my favorite things about late summer and early fall, when the Farmers’ Markets are teeming with fresh tomatoes, tomatillos, and chiles.
+(Updated post.)
+Salsas are one of my favorite things about late summer and early fall.
+Farmers’ Markets are teeming with fresh tomatoes, tomatillos, and chiles.
 This year, I grew poblano chiles and tomatillos in my garden for the sole purpose of making Salsa Verde.
-This summer has been very strange and unseasonably cool, so I am just hoping that my tomatillos hang in there and ripen before the first frost.

-This delicious, easy-to-make fresh salsa verde involves charring chile peppers, tomatillos, and onions under the broiler, on the grill, or in a pan, which imparts a wonderful, smoky flavor.
-After that, it’s a simple matter of coring the tomatillos and seeding the peppers (unless you’re a chili-head like me, in which case you can leave them in!), and then popping everything into the food processor.
+My delicious, easy-to-make fresh salsa verde involves charring chile peppers, tomatillos, and onions under the broiler, on the grill, or in a pan, which imparts a wonderful, smoky flavor.
+After that, it’s a simple matter of peeling and seeding the peppers (unless you’re a chili-head like me, in which case you can leave the seeds in!), and then popping everything into the food processor.
 Then, you zap-zap it in the food processor with salt, pepper, and a fistful of cilantro (or not, if you’re a genetic cilantro hater).
 And that’s it!
 SO EASY.

 Fresh Salsa Verde: about the green chiles